-Sometimes my first response to a student is too focused on the “how to” of my discipline and not to the whole student.
+Sometimes my first response to a student is too focused on the “how to” of my discipline and not to the student as someone made in the image of God.
 Too much “Here are fifteen techniques on how to better write this paper” and not enough “I understand that you’re frustrated by the process of writing this paper.
 Here’s something to keep in mind.”

 In short, sometimes I fail to let faith determine my response to a student, and I need to revise my first response.